sagemath/trac_to_gh/Issue 1010.md

 }
 ```

-Changing assignee from was to mhampton.
+Changing assignee from @williamstein to mhampton.